 Looks like someone went scholar-shopping and found just what he was looking for.
 And don’t you love the patronizing bit about those deluded early Christians who gave their lives for the faith but were just imagining that Jesus really said those things?

 The Gospel of John was written some 100 years after the death of Jesus and in no other writing is Jesus said to have made such exclusive claims about the faith.
 So why after 100 many years have passed since the his death would someone remember things so differently – so starkly differently.

 First, the dating for the Gospel of John is much earlier than 100 years after the death of Jesus.
 Chuck has been corrected on this point but he ignores it.

-He also ignores that there are 100 passages stating that Jesus is the only way.
+He also ignores that there are over 100 passages stating that Jesus is the only way.
 He pretends that John 14:6 is the only Bible verse making this claim.
 He has also determined that the gnostic Gospel of Thomas is more authoritative than the Gospel of John – even though the early church did not even hint at holding that view.